 If applicable, you must complete and submit an online Chamber Music Request Form for either a group or string quartet.
 The School of Music will add the course to your schedule.
 Chamber Music study may be arranged only with a coach approved by the School of Music.

-You must complete and submit a Collaborative Piano Permission Form (also available in CFA 108).
+You must complete and submit a Collaborative Piano Request Form (available under Registration Forms and in HOA 141).
 The School of Music will add the course to your schedule.

 Elective Private Studio Lessons